Skip to main content

 Tried: Use nm instead of objdump -t to get the symbol addresses.

-nm will list symbol names and values but omits the section and size columns that confirm fun is a .bss array and check is a separate .bss pointer adjacent to it.
-Without the section context it is easy to misread which symbols are variables versus functions, leading to wrong address arithmetic. objdump -t with the grep filter shows the section, size, and address in one view.
+nm lists symbol names and values but leaves out the section and size columns that confirm fun is a .bss array with check as a separate pointer beside it.
+Without that context it is easy to mistake a variable for a function and get the address arithmetic wrong. objdump -t shows section, size, and address together.

 Tried: Run the binary and inspect memory with GDB instead of reading objdump output.

-GDB can print symbol addresses at runtime, but if ASLR is on (or PIE were enabled) the runtime addresses would differ from the static ones used in the exploit calculation.
-This binary is a non-PIE 32-bit ELF so static addresses are correct, but relying on GDB runtime values trains a habit that breaks on PIE binaries.
-Reading the symbol table statically with objdump -t gives the load-time addresses that are valid for the exploit.
+GDB prints symbol addresses at runtime, but with ASLR on, or PIE enabled, those differ from the static values the exploit calculation uses.
+This binary is non-PIE, so static addresses hold, but leaning on runtime values builds a habit that breaks the moment PIE appears. objdump -t gives the load-time addresses the exploit actually needs.

 Learn more